The Architecture You Already Feel

 Arnsten describes this as an inverted-U response curve.
 Too little activation: sluggish.
 Optimal: sharp, flexible, deliberate.
 Too much: dark.

-Here is the finding that reframed everything for us.
+Here is the finding that reframes everything.
 The amygdala has the opposite curve.
 The same catecholamine levels that shut down the PFC strengthen the amygdala.
 The more stressed you are, the more powerful your reactive threat-detection center becomes, and the less your judgment center can participate.
 The handoff is seamless.
 You do not notice the transition.
 The amygdala does not announce itself.
 It just takes the wheel.

 The Stoics had a practice they called prosoche — attention, or vigilant self-awareness.
 It was not meditation in the modern sense, though it shares DNA with what we now call mindfulness.
 Prosoche was the practice of watching your own judgments as they form.
 Catching the reactive interpretation before it becomes action.
 Inserting a pause between event and response.